Originally publised January 2019

 The Fit Couple

 This isn’t everyone’s cup of tea, but if you love fitness and being active, try something new together that puts you both outside of your comfort zone.
-If you’re normally runners, sign up for a kickboxing class at Level Red Boxing (5933 Main St in Williamsville) then stop for some protein packed poke bowls for lunch at Fresh Catch (5933 Main St #101 in Williamsville) or cold pressed fruit and veggie juices at Squeeze Juicery (5419 Main St in Williamsville).
-If you normally take spinning classes, try a hot yoga class at Power Yoga Buffalo (758 Elmwood Ave in Buffalo/4575 Main St in Snyder/123 Grey St in East Aurora) or something totally out there like fencing lessons at Les Amis Fencing Club (693 Seneca Street Suite 305 in Buffalo).
-You might end up really loving something new and continue with it, plus it’s a great bonding opportunity.
+If you’re normally runners, sign up for a boxing class at Level Red Boxing then stop for some protein packed poke bowls for lunch at Fresh Catch Poke Co. or cold pressed fruit and veggie juices at Squeeze Juicery (Williamsville / Buffalo).
+If you normally take spinning classes, try a unique yoga class at one of these spots or if you’re looking for a virtual experience, check out Fred Astaire Dance Studio’s online classes.

 The Kids at Heart